 Why It Is Important to Call the Police After a Crash

-Posted on behalf of Lynch Law Firm on September 22, 2022 in Car Accidents News
+Posted on behalf of Lynch Law Firm on September 22, 2022 in Car Accident News

 Sometimes drivers hesitate on whether to call the police after an accident.
 Drivers might hesitate for several reasons, but mostly because they do not think the crash warrants calling 9-1-1.
 However, no matter how minor your injuries are, you should always call the police after an accident.

 Below, we discuss why it is important to get the police involved if someone else’s negligence resulted in a crash.

 Call our New Jersey-area car crash lawyers today if you have questions about your legal options after an accident.
 We can discuss your claim during a free consultation.
 There are no upfront fees for our services.

 Accident scenes can sometimes be hazardous.
 Especially if the collision occurred in a high-traffic area.
 If one or more of the vehicles involved cannot be moved, the scene can be even more dangerous.